Wendy Powell

-Understanding the relationship between hormones and weight loss
+Understanding the relationship between hormones and postpartum weight loss

 curved line

 Eat less, move more, and you’ll lose your baby weight.
 Hmmm.
 It’s missing something.
-‘Calories in, calories out’ are not the only factor in determining fat loss, especially fat loss from around your waistline.
-So what’s the connection between hormones and weight loss?
-Your hormones, your stress levels and how much sleep you’re getting are contributing to the fat around your belly too.
-Here’s 6 ways to balance yours!
+‘Calories in, calories out’ are not the only factor in determining weight gain and fat loss, especially fat loss from around your waistline.

-I posted recently on how increasing your intake of essential FATS and dramatically decreasing the amount of sugar you eat, were 2 massively important factors in determining belly fat.
+We posted recently on how increasing your intake of essential FATS and dramatically decreasing the amount of sugar you eat , were two massively important factors in determining belly fat.
 We’ve established that all calories are not created equal.

 We also know that certain types of exercise, ie (that means workouts like the ones MUTU System gives you) are much, much more effective and efficient at burning fat than long bouts of cardio exercise.

 But that’s not all.
-Hormones and lack of sleep – kinda pertinent to Moms then – can make us store more fat around our middle too.
+Hormones and lack of sleep – kinda pertinent to moms – can make us store more fat around our middle too.

 Hormones and weight loss – the balance determines how much fat you store